Mavsic/React-Portfolio/README.md

-# React Portfoli
+# React Portfolio

-Goal of the project is to create portfolio using react library which will depict skills accured during bootcamp cource.
+Goal of the project is to create portfolio using react library which will depict skills accured during bootcamp.

 ## User Story